fghaas/fghaas.github.io/content/articles/resources/hints-and-kinks/opencode-podman.md

 Although the OpenCode documentation makes it a bit hard to find, an official Docker image for OpenCode does exist, and is available from the [GitHub Container Registry](https://ghcr.io/anomalyco/opencode) (GHCR).

-It runs in TUI mode, out of the box, with `podman run`, like so:
+It runs in [TUI mode](https://opencode.ai/docs/tui/), out of the box, with `podman run`, like so:

 ```shell
 podman run -it ghcr.io/anomalyco/opencode
 ```

-Images are released along with new OpenCode versions, so if you don't want the latest, you might instead want to run:
+Images are released along with new OpenCode versions, so if you don't want the latest, you might instead want to run something like:
 ```shell
 podman run -it ghcr.io/anomalyco/opencode:1.4.5
 ```